March 5, 2012 – April 16, 2020

 People always talk about how we fight cancer.
 That if we are tough enough, or brave enough we could defeat the beast.
 And we were up for that challenge.
 Bring it on.
 Radiation, clinical trials – we’ve got this.

-Then yesterday, I once again saw it differently.
+Then near the end, I once again saw it differently.
 Perspective, I guess.
 If we must fight cancer, if that’s TRULY the case, then DIPG never stood a chance against Callie – she most definitely won.

 She won because she continued to smile and laugh and have fun even though her world was turned upside down and stolen from her.